owenHochwald/cascadia-trends/README.md

 # Cascadia trends

-## Vancouver Housing Tracker
+## Seattle Housing Tracker

-> **A clean, interactive data exploration dashboard for Vancouver housing trends.
+> **A clean, interactive data exploration dashboard for Seattle housing trends.
 Built with FastAPI, React, Redux, and Material UI.**

 ## Why This Project?

-Vancouver is one of the world's most dynamic housing markets — with soaring prices, growing urbanization, and shifting demographics.
+Seattle is one of the world's most dynamic housing markets — with soaring prices, growing urbanization, and shifting demographics.
 This project intends to provide a clear, beautiful interface to explore real housing trends, and identify patterns.

 ---